 Geography is one of the most exciting subjects to study at university.
 We live in an interdependent world caught up in chains of events which span the globe.
 We depend upon increasingly fragile human and physical environments, whose complex interactions require sophisticated analysis and sensitive management.
 These issues present intellectual and practical challenges of the first importance and they are amongst the central problems of modern geography.

-The Department of Geography is recognised internationally for the quality of its graduates and its staff research.
+The School of Geography is recognised internationally for the quality of its graduates and its staff research.
 Geography has programmes leading to Arts or Science degrees at undergraduate and postgraduate levels.
 When complemented by selected papers from other disciplines Geography offers students an opportunity to develop a degree programme that contains a strong component focused on environmental concerns: from problem analysis to evaluation, planning and management.
-The Department strongly encourages students to major in Geography, and also to join the Department's fourth year programme and to consider enrolling for a Master's degree.
+The School strongly encourages students to major in Geography, and also to join the School's fourth year programme and to consider enrolling for a Master's degree.

 People and resources